-Workers who experience lost-time, limited duty, or symptoms in response to job tasks may benefit from work hardening physical therapy services.
-Rendered in various phases of the injury healing process, physical therapy helps the injured worker return to safe and productive work.
+Employees who experience lost-time, limited duty, or symptoms in response to job tasks may benefit from work hardening physical therapy services.
+Rendered in various phases of the injury healing process, physical therapy helps the injured employee return to safe and productive work.

-The purpose of Work Conditioning and Work Hardening, as well as a combination of the two, Work Rehabilitation, is to help progress an injured worker’s tolerance of job or occupation-specific physical stresses.
+The purpose of Work Conditioning and Work Hardening, as well as a combination of the two, is to help progress an injured employee’s tolerance of job or occupation-specific physical stresses.
 Treatment should emphasize restoration of work-related function and reconditioning.

 Work Conditioning Program

 An intensive work-related, goal-oriented conditioning program designed to enable the employee to return to work.
 The program may include: